finbourne/lusid-sdk-python-preview/sdk/docs/ReconciliationsApi.md

 # **upsert_reconciliation_mapping**
 > Mapping upsert_reconciliation_mapping(mapping=mapping)

-[EXPERIMENTAL] UpsertReconciliationMapping: Create or update a mapping
+[EARLY ACCESS] UpsertReconciliationMapping: Create or update a mapping

 If no mapping exists with the specified scope and code will create a new one.
 Else will update the existing mapping